radeksulc/ibm-bai-workshop/labs/ai/README.md

 You are encouraged to study content of the cells and to watch output of their execution.
 The flow is very intuitive and self-explaining.

 ## Troubleshooting
-**Processing of the Jupyter Notebeek sometimes freezes showing asterisk symbol on the left side of a cell.** Esp. in cells using brunel.
-In this case try to:
+> **Processing of the Jupyter Notebeek sometimes freezes showing asterisk symbol on the left side of a cell.** Esp. in cells using brunel.
+If it gets suck for more than like 30 seconds, plase restart the Notebook runtime:
-- Close the web browser windows with Notebooks.
+> - Close the web browser windows with Notebooks.
-- Stop pyspark on the command line - repeat pressing CTRL+C until you see the prompt again.
+> - Stop pyspark on the command line - repeat pressing CTRL+C until you see the prompt again.

 Some labs do not work on Python 3.8+.
 Version 3.7.9 seems to be fine.